 Tea Pastries – Coconut Green Tea Tartlette, Chai-Chocolate Macaroon, Mango Raspberry tart, Almond Blueberry Tart, Egg Custard filled Chocolate Éclair, Chocolate Marquise

 $48 per person including a selection of tea (no coffee included).
-Supplement with a glass of champagne or a speciality cocktail (i.e. Mimosa) from $60 -$80.
+Supplement with a glass of champagne or a specialty cocktail (i.e. Mimosa) from $60 -$80.
 View full menu here.

 The stunning views, plush couches, and warm ginger scones will guarantee my return very soon.
 Experience afternoon tea with the Mandarin the next time you’re in New York City.